Waiting for QUIC: Passive Measurements to Understand QUIC Deployments: Verification

-\paragraph{Facebook on-net clusters are large in Asia} We geolocate~\cite{maxmind-geolitecountry} on-net clusters to derive where Facebook deploys more or larger clusters.
-We find no correlation between the number of clusters per continent ($\sim$30~clusters in Asia, Europe and North America) and the number of L7LBs per cluster (see \autoref{fig:boxplot-countries-host-count-colored-by-continent}).
-The median number of L7LBs per cluster, however, is significantly higher in Asia (453 \textit{vs.} 339.5 in EU and 292 in North America).
-We conjecture three reasons for this: \one the number of available peering points is per se limited, \two political instabilities in specific regions and regulations limit additional data centers, and \three high population and hence user density per region.
-All three reasons may lead Facebook to not increase the number of PoPs but to provide more L7LB instances per PoP.
-Our results shed first light on these Asia-specific cluster characteristics.
+We conjecture three reasons for this: \one the number of available peering points in Asia is limited,~ \two political instabilities in specific regions and regulations limit additional data centers, and~ \three high population and hence user densities per region.
+All three reasons may guide Meta to not increase the number of PoPs but to provide more L7LB instances per PoP.

-\paragraph{Inferring same server instances} To validate whether different host IDs are assigned to individual L7LBs, we detect recurring server instances by exploiting the QUIC connection state-machine.
-We utilize that packets that are matched to an existing connection (by CID) must be silently discarded by the server if the packets are inconsistent with the state of that connection.
-Reaching the same server instance then leads to a timeout of the follow-up handshake.
-A new server instance, however, will complete the handshake.
-For details, we refer to \autoref{sec:detect-same-l7lb}.
-We find that Facebook server instances track QUIC connection states per host and worker, and that different host IDs lead to individual L7LBs (\ie no timeouts).